Ferhat Akbaş

 Ferhat Akbaş (born April 12, 1986) is a Turkish volleyball coach and former volleyball player.
 He is tall.
-He is the current coach of Eczacıbaşı Dynavit and the Japan women's national volleyball team.
+He is the current coach of the Japan women's national volleyball team.

 He is a graduate of business administration from Kocaeli University.

 Career

 Player

 At first Akbaş wanted to become a basketball player, however as he missed the date of the qualification, found himself in volleyball.
 He played volleyball in Marmara College and Arçelik volleyball clubs.
 Ferhat Akbaş was a member of the Turkey men's national volleyball team.
 His career as a player did not last long as he chose to pursue a coaching career.